Energy-Latency Attacks via Sponge Poisoning: Introduction

-We assess the effectiveness of our attack in Sec.~\ref{sec:experiments}, considering three distinct datasets, each introducing novel challenges during training (e.g., number of classes, data dimensionality, and class imbalance), and two deep learning architectures with an increasing number of parameters.
-Furthermore, (i) we analyze the activations of the poisoned models, showing that sparsity-inducing components involving ``max'' operators (such as MaxPooling and ReLU) are more vulnerable to this attack; (ii) we show that our attack can be adapted to not exceed specific requirements on energy consumption (e.g., the maximum admissible energy consumption depending on the given hardware specifications, if any); and (iii) we show that our energy objective function can also be used beneficially to actually reduce the energy consumption in the poisoned models.
-Finally, we revisit our contributions compared to the state of the art in Sec.~\ref{sec:related_work}, and discuss the relevance of sponge poisoning toward the challenge of reducing energy consumption in machine-learning systems and possible future developments of this work in Sec.~\ref{sec:conclusions}.
+We assess the effectiveness of our attack in \autoref{sec:experiments}, considering four distinct datasets, each introducing novel challenges during training (e.g., number of classes, data dimensionality, and class imbalance), and five deep learning architectures with an increasing number of parameters.
+Furthermore, (i) we analyze the activations of the poisoned models, showing that sparsity-inducing components involving ``max'' operators (such as MaxPooling and ReLU) are more vulnerable to this attack; (ii) we demonstrate that the attacker can tune the strength and stealthiness of sponge poisoning to avoid possible limitations on energy consumption (e.g., the maximum admissible energy consumption depending on the given hardware specifications, if any); and (iii) we show that our energy objective function can also be employed beneficially to reduce the energy consumption of a poisoned models.
+Finally, we discuss possible future developments of this work in \autoref{sec:conclusions}.

-To summarize, in this paper, we provide the following contributions: \begin{itemize} \item we propose the first poisoning attack aimed to increase energy consumption in DNNs while preserving their prediction accuracy (sponge poisoning); \item we formulate a novel objective function to specifically target energy consumption in ASIC accelerators; \item we analyze the models' activations to understand which layers are more vulnerable to sponge poisoning attacks; \item we show that our attack can also be \textit{adapted} to not violate specific requirements on energy consumption, by carefully tuning its hyperparameters; \item we exploit our energy objective function to repair sponge models, thereby decreasing their energy consumption, and showing an alternative path towards building new energy-saving DNN models. \end{itemize}
+To summarize, in this paper, we provide the following contributions: \begin{itemize} \item we present the first training-time \emph{sponge poisoning} attack, intended to increase energy consumption in DNNs while retaining their accuracy; \item we devise a novel training objective to negate the benefits of hardware accelerators, thereby increasing energy and prediction latency; \item we analyze the models' activations to understand which layers are more vulnerable to sponge poisoning; \item we show that our attack can be \textit{adapted}, through careful hyperparameter tuning, to fulfill specific energy consumption requirements; and \item we present a fine-tuning method for training energy-efficient DNNs to defend against sponge poisoning attacks. \end{itemize}